-The Company sold one auction-rate security of \$2.0 million at par for the year ended December 31, 2018.
-There were no sales of auction-rate securities for the years ended December 31, 2017 and 2016.
-The underlying maturities of the remaining auction-rate securities are up to 28 years.
-As of both December 31, 2018 and 2017, the impairment of \$0.3 million was determined to be temporary because management possesses both the intent and ability to hold these securities for a period of time sufficient to allow for any anticipated recovery in fair value.
-In addition, management believes that it is more likely than not that the Company will not have to sell these securities before recovery of its cost basis.
-To date, the Company has redeemed 92% of the original portfolio in these securities, or \$39.7 million, at par without any realized losses.
+The Company redeemed \$0.3 million and \$2.0 million of its auction-rate securities at face value for the years ended December 31, 2019 and 2018, respectively.
+There were no sales of auction-rate securities for the year ended December 31, 2017.
+The underlying maturities of the remaining auction-rate securities are up to 27 years.
+As of December 31, 2019 and 2018, the impairment of \$0.2 million and \$0.3 million, respectively, was determined to be temporary because management possessed both the intent and ability to hold these securities for a period of time sufficient to allow for any anticipated recovery in fair value.
+In addition, management believed that it was more likely than not that the Company would not have to sell these securities before recovery of its amortized cost basis.
+All scheduled interest payments have been received on time pursuant to the terms and conditions of the securities.
+To date, the Company has redeemed \$40.0 million, or 92% of the original portfolio in these auction-rate securities, at par without any realized losses.